NotMash/StarlingBank/ReadMe.md

 ## Overview
 Note: I have removed some functionality for the saving goal to prevent cheating for future applicants for this tech test.

-Despite facing a personal setback with an ankle injury during the development period, the project was completed on schedule.
+Despite facing a personal setback with an ankle surgery and also fasciotomy during the development period, the project was completed on schedule.

 This project implements a "round-up" feature for Starling customers using the public developer API.
 The feature takes all the transactions in a given week, rounds them up to the nearest pound, and transfers the rounded-up amount into a savings goal.
 This helps customers save for future adventures.